overlookinfra/scavenger-hunt-instructions/README.md

 ## Playing the game

 Start off by running `puppet agent -t`.
 This will ensure that your machine's set up and will provide you with instructions for getting started.
+Note that you may need to scroll back to read some of the Puppet output.
+And remember that because Puppet is idempotent, you can always run again to see the messages.

 To move through the game you'll run a Bolt task and then run Puppet.
 The value passed to the task is always a hash, so be careful with quoting.
 The value must parse as JSON, which requires double quotes.
 In the example below, you see that the outer quotes are single and then inner quotes are double.

 ```
 # bolt task run --targets localhost scavenger_hunt::external_fact value='{"start": "true"}'